Does wine freeze?

 You just mix all the ingredients in a bowl and pour the liquid into a popsicle tray.
 It is best to use a silicone one and leave some space since the liquid will expand.
 Put it in the freezer and wait for a couple of hours until it’s frozen solid.
 Now you can enjoy your adult popsicle.

-While wine freezes, it is not a common occurrence and can generally be prevented by storing the wine in a cool, dark place and by monitoring the temperature.
+While wine freezes, it is not a common occurrence and can generally be prevented by properly storing the wine in a cool, dark place and by monitoring the temperature.

 Wine connoisseurs might recommend that you discard a bottle of wine that has been accidentally frozen since the freezing process alters the flavor profile and texture of the wine.